Upton, Merseyside: Key Statistics

 In 2011 there were 31.7 persons per hectare and 7,127 occupied households in Upton.

 17.2% of people aged 16 or older have five or more grade A-C GCSEs or equivalent.
-This figure is higher than England as a whole.
-Whilst 29.2% have no formal qualifications, which is a figure that is also higher than England as a whole.
+29.2% have no formal qualifications.
+Both these percentages are higher than those for England as a whole.

-Of the adult population, aged between 16 and 74 years of age, 34.7% of people are economically inactive, whilst 5.4% are economically active, but unemployed.
+Of the part of the adult population that is between 16 and 74 years of age, 34.7% is economically inactive and 5.4% is economically active but unemployed.
 This gives a combined non-employment rate of 40.1% of the adult population.
 59.9% of adults are, therefore, occupied with work, training or education, in one form or another.
-95.3% of the population is White British, with the remainder being of other ethnicities.
+95.3% of the population is White British.

-With regards to religion, are that 73.4% of people are Christian, 18.7% of people have no religion and 6.7% of people did not state their religion, with the remaining 1.2% of people have other religions.
+73.4% of people are Christian, 18.7% of people have no religion and 6.7% of people did not state their religion.
+The remaining 1.2% of people have other religions.